 How much to budget for groceries anyway?

 This is a tough question to answer since it really depends on many factors.
 The cost of living will affect the amount of your grocery bill.
-If you have dietary restrictions, you are more likely spending more than a typical family that doesn't.
+If you have dietary restrictions, you are likely to spend more than a typical family that doesn't.

 For those of you like me who like actual numbers, the USDA has some food plans with thresholds for various lifestyles from "thrifty" to "liberal" that you can use as a gauge.